— ∞ —

 Along the riverbank, she rides hard through a choral of midnight frogs.
 Geeryup, charrup, they chant as the dark shape of chocobo and rider glides past.
 In the mud, eyes in gleaming marble pairs watch her go, unblinking, reflecting weak moonlight.
 She studies them in return with a black glare.
 Sarcosuchus.Don’t leave the water, she thinks loudly at them.
 Come out of that muck and I’ll shoot.At a stony bank bottom she decides to cross.
 Even in the dark the bird can handle it, but the lack of light makes her uneasy: too many sarcos.
 She flicks a switch on the custom fine-tuned vanadium-steel alloy aetherotransformer pack hanging off the saddle panniers, and the battery gauges blinker on to throw just enough blue light to guide the chocobo’s feet.On the other side, fresh boot tracks.
 Her heart skips.
 Someone with rubber soles came down from north and stopped at this bank, crushing swales and chickweeds, leaving an indelible depression in the watery sod.
 It has to be the counterfeiter.
 Maybe he stole the Imperial’s boots and clambered down here to get fresh water.
 She looks out into the windy hot night and scans for hints of licking firelight, warm washes by which to triangulate him.
 It doesn’t take long.These old hills are home, these roads her tired, footworn purlieu.
 An average rider could be there by dawn.
 On Phèdre, who likes to run, she’ll be there in two bells.

 Theirs had been the portrait of an unhappy family.
 Eventually the rolling stone of community sentiment got to Thoris and his awe of hinterland Vita ground down into matrimonial salt.
 They fought like devils.
 He sent back her old aunts, threw out the ceramic statues of her pale, vacant-eyed goddess, and, owing to superstition, buried her more precious annular idols under the unforgiving cliffs of the Striped Hills.
 In return, she neglected his home, ruined his meals, and sequestered away into intimate company with the loom.
 Two decades, a thousand squabbles, a hundred tapestries and three children later she assumed her debt paid in full, a familial conclusion.
 But upon the plain, undecorated linens of the innkeeper’s wife Thoris quietly fathered several more.Once during one of their many fights she had asked her mother, how could you let him.
 Why didn’t you say something?Who would have listened?I don’t know, somebody?
 Anybody!
-Why didn’t anyone tell the innkeeper?What a day it will be when a child can mend the folly of his elders.Okay, well, why not his kids?Seventy-nine generations and you would have had words with mere babies?Mama, I’m serious.
+Why didn’t anyone tell the innkeeper?What a day it will be when the husband can mend the folly spun by the wife.Okay, well, why not his kids?What kind of words would you have with babies?
+Fifty-nine generations of Millers and you think, somehow, you would talk any different.Mama, I’m serious.
+Don't start that generation shit.
 This’s burnin’ me up.Vita laughed.
-You think this is hot, she said, but where is your true fire?All that cryptic shit ain’t gonna shut me up this time, Mama, I’m pissed off.
+You think this burns, she said.
+This is the weave of it.
+Fate is never hot, or cold.All that cryptic shit ain’t gonna shut me up this time, Mama, I’m pissed off.
 This ain’t right.What do you know of things that are right?
-All these books you read, all these Sharlayans.
-These sailors.
-You have been gone too long!
+It was done before you and it will be done after you.
 Think, lambling.
-Do you really think you could have changed anything?Dragging her hands down her cheeks, she groaned, I don’t fuckin’ know.Then why even ask?Ariadne gritted her teeth.
-I'm your kid.
-Angrily thrusting out her hands, she cried, really drove it home: why do you tell me these fucked-up things at all?Cold, granite silence.
+What could you have changed?Dragging her hands down her cheeks, she groaned, I don’t fuckin’ know.Then why even ask.Ariadne gritted her teeth.
+I'm your kid, she wanted to yell.
+It hurts me to hear it.
+For once it ain't about fate or spinnin' or whatever the Gods-damned fuck.
+It hurts that you go outta your way to tell me these fucked-up things in the first place.
+At all.Cold, granite silence.
 She held up the image of her mother sitting upright at the table, her thick black braids shiny despite Little Ala Mhigo’s dust.
 Vita, the anachronism in an apron, never seemed to fit in anywhere, but now she stood even further apart from the other matrons bleakly staring out at their new home in Broken Water.
 In this sad hovel of displacement she seemed enigmatic, eerily powerful.
 A foreign antique.

 Now she is close.
 The comet clings to the horizon, jogging along.“Solve this riddle,” she says as she daggers the bird along through the clay-thick dark.
 “A man’s mother is murdered.
-At her funeral, a beautiful woman he’s never before seen leaves a lily at her grave.
+At her funeral, a beautiful woman he’s never before seen leaves a flower at her grave.
 He looks for her everywhere, but cannot find her.
 The next day, he murders his father.
 Why?”I don’t know, says the comet.
 Because he’s deranged?“He really just wants to see her again,” Ariadne replies, pulling a solenoid pistol from the pannier.
 She presses the cool metal barrel against her thigh.
 “Maybe another funeral will bring her back.”

 You have too much seawater in you, Vita said once, and it was true.
 Saltwash swept her from Sharlayan back to La Noscea.
 In Vylbrand they were looking for swabs to join up under the blood-red banner, and when they heard she was an engineer who grew up on riverboats they practically begged her to put down her name.Then, the ship captain.
 Well, nevermind that one.
 Not one out of a thousand shooting stars could bully that one out of her, no matter how hard they tried.
 Anyway, when the whole mess was over, she lay flaccid ashore of her great gulf of failures and turned to drinking.
 Really drowning in it.
 What would make the taste of saltwater go away?Where did you learn to shoot like that?
 Adrian asked, one black howling night down in the oasis.
 They were having coconut wine and lizards roasted after a job with the U-tribe.The navy teaches you, she lied.
 Guess I just got good at it.Not that shooting.
 The liquor shooting.Oh, that.Rhalgr’s beard, other night you just about put Loras under the table.Here I thought you were actually gonna say something nice about my guns.Loras eyed her sullenly from his stone.
 I got a question about 'em, he said.
 He glanced at Adrian, who shook his head and then glanced at her too.
 Two pairs of gloomy brown eyes.
 Ari, is somethin' amiss?Nope.
 She took a big drink.
 Why, somethin' amiss with you?Well, the memorial, for one.
 Baba's memorial.
 Not sure how it is you came in three suns late to miss it, but had a leve in hand with just enough time left on it to loop us in and get us a share of the cut.
 And then that cut was just enough to pay for the liturgy.
 What's that about?I told you, the airship was late.By three suns?Sweat and tension stunk in the desert air around them.
 Gobbets of rich fat popped along the lizard's flank, but nobody was eating.
 They were watching her.Ari, said Loras, y'know, you’ve always been weird, but not like this.
 Something's wrong.
 He stared at her hard.
 You ain’t the same.Neither are you.Come on, now, what's wrong with you, Ariadne?Can think of a few things.I can think of exactly seven, muttered Adrian.Shut the fuck up.
 She glared death his way, knew he was about to start singing.
 His low voice already rumbling out in a laugh.O come ye way-ward bro-thers...She bolted up hot from the fire and that was the end of that conversation.
 Papers in hand, she left her gil-sore brothers and went home for a little while.
 Not that home truly existed.
 Imperials had squadroned through, torched the cottages, pulled apart the mills.
 Lambsrock was a breakwater ghost town.
 All she found sailing up and down the Velodyna were severed limbs.Didja ever recognize anyone?
 Gull asked, once when they were out on the beach.
 Like, any of the dead, y’know, had you gone an’ turned ‘em over.
 Anybody you knew?Ariadne shook her head.
 No. Everyone had left by then.
 Mostly it was soldiers and resistance fighters, guys who were holding out up in the hills.Poor bastards.You know, at first, I didn’t recognize anything.
 Whole place felt like a dream, some buried memory that wasn't mine.
 The river, the rocks, the trees...
 A few nights after I got there, this big storm cooked up, y’know?
 The dry kind, all levinclouds but nothing comes down?Yeah.Whole sky lit up like it was full of electric kelp.
 I'd forgotten storms could do that.
 Made myself sick over it.
 I don't want that, Gull, to have the things that matter to me fading.
 I'm sick of dreaming, but most of all I don't want anyone else's dreaming.
 If I'm gonna crash through this wretched fuck of a world, I want the blur to be my own.They went quiet.
 Ten brown bottles speared out of the sand between them, and the Rhotano winds blew up whistling from the shore.
 Warm, soapy waves washed up the sand and tickled their heels.
 Ariadne rubbed her neck and swatted away mosquitos.
 She felt strangely sober despite knowing she was plum drunk.Calendars and corpses, she thought, chronometers and death.
 Pounds of flesh measured in Imperial units.
 It crept up her shoulders like a wader in ice-cold water.
 The sennight before, the fortnight preceding, the itinerant’s moon, the migratory winter, the abattoir summer, and the spring of a thousand ghosts.
 She hunched over in the warm sand and started summing the immeasurable body count, scribbling visceral equations to solve the neverending calculus of blood, taxes, and time.Captain, O captain, of thy charisma we sing…Cold glass nudged her arm.
 Gull was prodding her with a bottle.Oy.What?You zoned out.Oh.
 She took the bottle and gulped.
 Sorry.Why sorry?She tapped the bottle bottom against her temple.
 Just keep thinking, she muttered, about how bad it’s been.
 All the places.
 All the things.Well, knock it off, mate.
 Don’t go there.Okay.Just stay here.Sand-grit encrusted her fingers.
 Often she would study her palms all cut-up and callused and think of what her parents’ hands must have looked like when they were her age, whether at thirty summers either of them ever looked past their misery and contemplated what was born of their daily work.
 The beauty and the calamity.
 Surely they never fretted about killing anyone.
 For all his thunderous temper her father died peacefully, a sanctimonious exile brought down by an attack of the heart.
 And maybe that was for the best.
 A relief, even.
 He’d never know his clever daughter turned out this way.Or that she got so much worse.